kingsdigitallab/reusable-components/docs/howto/editing-markdown-files-on-github.rst

 4. you can see a basic preview of the body of the about page
 5. click the pencil icon on the right side of the toolbar just above the document
-6. use the simple text editor to edit the front
+6. use the simple text editor to edit the front matter and body of your document
+7. **always** preview your changes before committing them to ensure they don't disrupt the display
+8. add a short commit message summarising your change
+9. press 'commmit' to commit and push the change to the repository
+10. check on the live website after ~10 minutes

 .. image:: ../images/github-browse-file.svg